Radiographer

-Radiographers, also known as radiologic technologists, diagnostic radiographers and medical radiation technologists are healthcare professionals who specialize in the imaging of human anatomy for the diagnosis and treatment of pathology.
-Radiographers are infrequently, and almost always erroneously, known as x-ray technicians.
-In countries that use the title radiologic technologist they are often informally referred to as techs in the clinical environment; this phrase has emerged in popular culture such as television programmes.
-The term radiographer can also refer to a therapeutic radiographer, also known as a radiation therapist.
+Radiographers (radiologic technologists) are healthcare professionals who perform medical imaging and radiation therapy. medical imaging is used for the diagnosis of pathology, while radiation therapy is used for treatment.

+The duties and responsibilities of a radiographer include performing radiographic examinations, arranging radiographic examination projections with precision, carrying out radiotherapy procedures for disease treatment, being responsible for the radiation dose delivered to patients, conducting nuclear medicine examinations, managing and utilising radioactive substances including radiopharmaceuticals, implementing radiation protection measures to ensure the safety of patients and healthcare workers, as well as educating and explaining to patients about the procedures to be performed.

+Work environment

-Radiographers are allied health professionals who work in both public healthcare and private healthcare and can be physically located in any setting where appropriate diagnostic equipment is located, most frequently in hospitals.
+Radiographers are allied health professionals who work in both public healthcare and private healthcare, and can be physically located in a range of clinical settings that provide diagnostic imaging or radiation therapy services — most frequently in dedicated diagnostic imaging departments or radiation therapy departments within hospitals.
 The practice varies from country to country and can even vary between hospitals in the same country.

+Professional organizations

-Radiographers are represented by a variety of organizations worldwide, including the International Society of Radiographers and Radiological Technologists which aims to give direction to the profession as a whole through collaboration with national representative bodies.
+Radiographers are represented by a variety of organizations worldwide, including the International Society of Radiographers and Radiological Technologists which aim to give direction to the profession as a whole through collaboration with national representative bodies.